Scotchester/github-diff-filter/README.md

 ### v1.0.0 – April 1, 2014

 First release!
 Allows for simple hiding of files matching your query.
 Tested on Google Chrome 31+.

 ## Roadmap

 Some general, not-set-in-stone ideas for feature buildout order.
+It is unclear at what point we'll run into the character limit for a bookmark URL, at which point it will become much more difficult to add new features.

 ### v1.2